joelchrono12/joelchrono12.ml/_posts/2025-08-02-fire-emblem-the-blazing-blade.md

 Also, during a battle, enemy reinforcements will show up sometimes, and if I left a mage in relative safety, a knight could spawn right beside it from off-screen and kill them, so I'd end up restoring to a previous state and moving that mage away from danger pre-emptively, or leaving other characters to intersect the new enemies.

 I much prefer how other games do it, where death only affects during the battle itself, but in the end you get all your characters back for the next battle.
-This is the case on *Jeanne D'Arc*, *Triangle Stratey* and *The Hundred Line: Last Defense Academy*.
+This is the case on [*Jeanne D'Arc*](/blog/jeanne-darc), *Triangle Strategy* and *The Hundred Line: Last Defense Academy*.
 But again, to each their own.

 Besides, it was only annoying when a character dies for a really, really dumb reason.
 There will be times, when everything seems lost, when I made so many bad choices for a long while and it is not worth it to go back, that I will come to terms with letting someone die, by making them fight and deal enough damage so that one of my other characters can do the final hit.